EDF-Lab/eVDriveFlow/README.md

 ============

-This project implements the ISO 15118-20 using *Python*.
+This project is a *Python* implementation of the communication prococol between charging station communication controllers (SECC) and electric vehicles communication controllers (EVCC) based on ISO 15118-20 FDIS version.

+This implementation integrates a model of the EV charging process in order to run a charging session.
+Using the provided interfaces, the project provides examples of Graphical user interfaces.

 Supported features:
 - DC Bidirectional Power Transfer BPT with dynamic control mode.